doocs/leetcode/solution/0100-0199/0122.Best Time to Buy and Sell Stock II/README_EN.md

 The time complexity is $O(n)$ and the space complexity is $O(n)$. $n$ is the length of the array `prices`.

-**Approach 3: Dynamic Programming (space optimization)**
+**Solution 3: Dynamic Programming (space optimization)**

-We can find that in approach 2, the state of the $i$th day only depends on the state of the $i-1$th day, so we can only use two variables to maintain the state of the $i-1$th day.
+We can find that in Solution 2, the state of the $i$th day only depends on the state of the $i-1$th day, so we can only use two variables to maintain the state of the $i-1$th day.
 Therefore, the space complexity can be optimized to $O(1)$.

 Time complexity $O(n)$, where $n$ is the length of the array `prices`.
 Space complexity $O(1)$.